 BEZEL is becoming a popular local brand for display monitors.
 Their recent entry into the ultrawide market marks their success in this industry.
 Fortunately, we have another BEZEL monitor to look at in this article.

 One of the first models that the brand offered the market is the MB845 display series.
-The MD845 series is the brand’s current lineup that focuses on offering the public with the best performance to value ratio.
+The MD845 series is the brand’s current lineup that focuses on offering the public the best performance to value ratio.
 For the year 2021, the MD845 had a rehaul and overall upgrade.
-So with that in mind, we are taking a look at the 4th generation/version 4 of the MD845 gaming monitor with a 27-inch display size.
+So with that in mind, we are taking a look at the 4th generation/version 4 of the MD845 gaming monitor with 27-inch display size.

 BEZEL 27MD845 V4 Gaming Monitor

 The BEZEL 27MD845 V4 is a 4th version or generation of the brand’s MD845 series of monitors.
 It features a 27-inch 10-bit IPS panel display, a refresh rate of up to 165Hz, a native resolution of 1440p, a peak brightness of 350 nits, HDR400, 2 HDMI 2.0 ports, 1 DisplayPort 1.4, a USB port, and a single 3.5mm audio port.

 - Model name: BEZEL 27MD845 V4

 - Native resolution: 2560 by 1440

 - Interface: HSMI 2.0, DP1.4, USB, Audio 3.5mm, and power port